plausible/docs/docs/custom-locations.md

 ---
-title: Specify a custom location to aggregate pages that contain PII and other UUIDs
+title: Specify a custom location to aggregate pages that contain identifiers
 ---

-By default, Plausible tracks pages using their full URLs as they are on your website.
+By default, Plausible tracks pages using their complete URLs as they are on your website.

-In some cases, you might want to provide Plausible with a custom URL to use instead of the real URL of a page.
-This is especially helpful to redact and aggregate multiple pages whose URLs contain identifiers, personally identifiable information (PII) and other universally unique identifiers (UUID) that are specific to users.
+In some cases, you might want to provide Plausible with a custom URL to use instead of the actual URL of a page.
+This is especially helpful to redact and aggregate multiple pages whose URLs contain identifiers, personally identifiable information (PII) and other universally unique identifiers (UUID) specific to users.
 This is helpful both from the privacy and analytics perspective.

-Follow the steps below to learn how you can specify custom location for your pages to aggregate page URLs that contain identifiers:
+Follow the steps below to learn how you can specify a custom location for your pages and aggregate page URLs that contain identifiers:

 ## 1. Add the `manual` script extension
 To specify a custom location for your event, you must use [Plausible's manual script extension](script-extensions.md#plausiblemanualjs).